Overlooking the Swakop River The Stiltz is situated on the edge of the small town of Swakopmund.

 Usual board basis: B&B

-Food quality: A substantial buffet breakfast, served from 7.00am to 9.30am, consists of cereal, yoghurt, meats, cheeses, tea, coffee, and toast as well as bacon and eggs cooked to order.
-The food tastes great!
-You can see straight into the kitchen and even watch the chefs prepare their eggs and bacon in front of them.
+Food quality: A substantial buffet breakfast, served from 7.00am to 9.30am, usually consists of cereal, yoghurt, cold meats, cheeses and toast, served with tea and coffee, as well as bacon and eggs cooked to order, .

-The Stiltz doesn't serve food in the evening, but there are plenty of restaurants to choose from in town.
+The Stiltz doesn't serve food in the evening, but there are plenty of restaurants to choose from in town and the team will gladly help with arranging restaurant bookings.

 Dining style: Individual Tables